 During the life of a case, a CASA volunteer monitors the child’s situation and may be the only constant in the child’s life as they move through the child welfare system.

 What does the training involve?

 CASA Glynn training is 35-40 hours, and includes both group work and internship components.
-The group work is done in our Training Room, and is usually scheduled for one night per week for ten weeks (our Board of Directors provide a delicious meal each session).
+The group work is done in our Training Room, and is usually scheduled for one night per week for five weeks (our Board of Directors provide a delicious meal each session).
 We cover topics such as: Principles & Concepts of the CASA Program, Role of the CASA Advocate, Laws Governing Child Abuse & Neglect, the Processes of Juvenile Court and Department of Family & Children’s Services, Cultural Awareness, Family Strengths & Needs, Child Development, Gathering Information, and Effective Communication.
 The internship components include court observation, interviewing practice, and getting familiar with our community’s resources.

 How much time does it take?